vroobelle93/01_foodie/README.md

 After that the data was implemented in the ML model using sparse matrix.
 Having the model ready, the user needs to know what recipes he can base on, so an easy function to search for recipes has been deployed.
 Using it let's us know what can be used as an input and we get our recommendation!

 ## But why...?
 I treat this project totally edcuational, as it was my first battlefield to work with data management tools:
- - machine learning (sklearn.metrics.pairwise -> cosine similarity)
+ - Machine learning (sklearn.metrics.pairwise -> cosine similarity)
- - pandas,
- - numpy,
+ - Pandas,
- - reading files,
+ - Numpy,

-I also used it to train other skills such as:
+I also used it to train other skills:
+ - Creating functions - I know, in some points it could've been done easier way,
+ - Using fstrings,

+So yeah, pretty productive.

 ## How to run the project
+ - Download repo files,
+ - Download the datasets from: https://www.kaggle.com/datasets/shuyangli94/food-com-recipes-and-user-interactions,
+ - Create Conda environment using environment.yml file,

 ## Possible upgrades

-other approach, api, implementation in app or whtvr
+If needed, the project could be upgraded in some areas:
+ - User similarity approach could be used,
+ - The data could be gathered from web - there are several APIs that provide current data like used here,

 ## Credits
+This project is based on Anime recommendations project found on Kaggle: https://www.kaggle.com/code/yonatanrabinovich/anime-recommendations-project/notebook

+Thank you!